dammy-idowu/Streamlit-App-deployment/README.md

 ## 🤝 Contribution

-Contributions, issues, and feature requests are welcome!
-Feel free to check the issues page.
+Contributions to this project are welcome.
+Please submit a pull request with a detailed description of your intended changes.
+For collaboration, feel free to contact me at damilolapeter.idowu@gmail.com

 ## 📄 License

 This project is licensed under the MIT License.
-See the LICENSE file for details.